Real-time Monocular Depth Estimation on Embedded Systems: Experiments

-As shown in Table \ref{table:Quantitative_results}, compared with the existing state-of-the-art low-latency method GuideDepth, RT-MonoDepth can perform about an average of 5\% better than GuideDepth with 53\% less parameter and an average of 60\% higher FPS.
-For the lite version, RT-MonoDepth-S can perform about an average of 3\% better than GuideDepth with 75\% fewer parameters and an average of 63\% higher FPS.
-Compared with the classical method Monodepth2, RT-MonoDepth can outperform Monodepth2 slightly without pre-training in all metrics.
-However, there is still a significant gap in performance between our method and the pre-trained Monodepth2.
+As shown in Table~\ref{table:Quantitative_results}, RT-MonoDepth achieves an average of 5\% better performance with 53\% fewer parameters and an average of 60\% higher FPS.
+The RT-MonoDepth-S lite version performs an average of 3\% better than GuideDepth with 75\% fewer parameters and an average of 63\% higher FPS.
+Compared to the classical method Monodepth2 without pre-training, RT-MonoDepth slightly outperforms Monodepth2 in all metrics.
+However, there is still a significant performance gap between our method and pre-trained Monodepth2.

-As a result of our efficient, lightweight architecture design, the inference of RT-MonoDepth is possible with up to 18.4 FPS on the Jetson Nano and 253.0 FPS on the AGX Orin.
-For the lite version, RT-MonoDepth-S delivers up to 30.5 FPS on the NVIDIA Jetson Nano and up to 364.1 FPS on the AGX Orin.
-The low latency allows our methods can be directly deployed to the autonomous robot platform with high real-time performance requirements.
-To the best of our knowledge, our method is the fastest no-pruning monocular depth estimation method on embedded systems.
+As a result of our efficient and lightweight architecture design, RT-MonoDepth can achieve up to 18.4 FPS on the Jetson Nano and 253.0 FPS on the AGX Orin.
+RT-MonoDepth-S delivers up to 30.5 FPS on the NVIDIA Jetson Nano and up to 364.1 FPS on the AGX Orin.
+The low latency makes our methods suitable for deployment on autonomous robot platforms with high real-time performance requirements.
+As far as we know, our method is the fastest non-pruned monocular depth estimation method on embedded systems.

-Qualitative results of our RT-MonoDepth, state-of-the-art fast monocular depth estimation method GuideDepth, and the classical method Monodepth2 (w/o pre-trained) are presented in Fig. \ref{fig:4}.
-As shown in Fig. \ref{fig:4}, our method performs better than GuideDepth obviously and can provide more effective object reconstruction than MonoDepth2, especially in the edge regions.
+Fig.~\ref{fig:4} presents the qualitative results of our RT-MonoDepth method, the state-of-the-art fast monocular depth estimation method GuideDepth, and the classical method Monodepth2 (without pre-training).
+As shown in Fig.~\ref{fig:4}, our method outperforms GuideDepth significantly and can provide more effective object reconstruction than MonoDepth2, especially in the edge regions.